🛡️Javascript API

 Introduction

-object provided by the web3.js library.
+To make your Ðapp work with on Lattice Network, you can use the web3 object provided by the web3.js library.
 Under the hood it communicates to a local node through RPC calls. web3.js works with AlethZero, geth and Mist, and also in an external browser if one of the former nodes are running locally.

 Using callbacks